oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

 `update-ops` command has the following parameters:

 - `<owner>` alias or address of the token owner to update operators for
-- `--nft` address of the FA2 NFT contract
+- `--nft` alias or address of the FA2 NFT contract
 - `--add` list of pairs aliases or addresses and token id to add to the operator set
 - `--remove` list of aliases or addresses and token id to remove from the operator set